rabigorkhali/proshore-assignment/README.md

 ## File Structure

-This project follows the Laravel folder structure.
 Here's a breakdown of the main directories:

 - **application-file:** This directory mirrors the Laravel folder structure.
 You should execute all commands related to the application (except Git commands) within this folder.